 Elite Screens and Silver Ticket are 2 of the best options when it comes to buying a projector screen online.
 But there are also other reliable brands that you can find on Amazon.

 How do you project images on stage?

 There are two basic things that you need: the projector and the rear projection screen setup.
-If you have no projector yet, it’s easy to find projector options here.

 The projector will be placed behind the screen, as you may have guessed already.
 Don’t forget the laptop you’ll be using with the projector.
 You can connect your devices by following these instructions.